lb0o/website/content/en/docs/getting-started/first-deployment.md

 root-ingress-controller   LoadBalancer   10.96.16.141   192.168.100.200   80:31632/TCP,443:30113/TCP   3m33s
 ```

-**Cozystack Dashboard**
+### 6.2 Enable and access Cozystack dashboard

-First, you need to enable the access to the dashboard by exposing it.
+First, enable access to the dashboard by exposing it.
 In Cozystack v0.31.0 or later, run the following command to expose the dashboard:

 ```bash